kimwong9999/22AprEnable1_IMS/README.md

 1. add a row using CREATE and then use READ to look at the row
 2. change the customer using the UPDATE - 'c' option and then use READ to check the data
 3. change the item using the UPDATE - 'i' option and then use READ to check the data
-4. change the date using the UPDATE - 'd' option and then use READ to check the data
+4. change the date using the UPDATE - 'd' option and enter a valid date then use READ to check the data
 5. change the total using the UPDATE - 't' option and then use READ to check the data
+6. change the date using the UPDATE - 'd' option and enter an invalid date - program will stop and display an error message
+7. change the total using the UPDATE - 't' option and enter an invalid value for the total (non numeric) - program will stop and display an error message

 Using the program when selected ITEMS